gaurav-s10/excel-file-chat-app/README.md

 ## Getting Started (Docker Compose)

-- Make sure Docker Desktop along with WSL is installed if in windows.
+- Make sure Docker Desktop along with WSL is installed if in windows.  -- With Docker
+- Refer Dockerfile of both services to install dependencies and run services locally -- Without Docker

 1. **Build and run all services:**
     ```